Your Money: Smiley faces ease the pain of asking friends for money

-NEW YORK While top scientists may be deploying their brainpower on critical projects such as climate change research and conservation, they often entered the workforce in far more modest ways.

-NEW YORK Asking friends or family for money can be awkward, but when you can do it with a smiley face and a winged dollar bill, it seems to make it better.
+NEW YORK (Reuters) - Asking friends or family for money can be awkward, but when you can do it with a smiley face and a winged dollar bill, it seems to make it better.

 Hence the rise of Venmo, a digital payment service owned by PayPal that allows consumers to send and receive payments regardless of what device, bank or operating system they use.
 It helps soften the oftentimes uncomfortable request by replacing the cold language of transactions with colorful visuals.